Mostly dead is slightly alive

 Or a listener wrote to us from a research vessel in Antarctica to tell us how their eye movements are being used to train a lander for a future mission to Europa.

-Another listener sent us proof of the comedy work that they did with Buzz Aldrin, and someone else sent pictures of whale sharks whose exposure to Cold War nuclear testing helped scientists figure out how old they are.
+Another listener sent us proof of the comedy work that they did with Buzz Aldrin, and someone else sent pictures of whale whale sharks whose exposure to Cold War nuclear testing helped scientists figure out how old they are.

+All to say, we are here for that kind of email.
 Like, we love your messages, and there have been a lot that we wish that we could share with you, our audience.

 The best way for that to happen is for you to send us either an email or a voice memo.
+We love to read your messages.

 We especially love to hear your messages.

-What you know that we have not yet figured out, tell us new things to check out.
+Just tell us your own weird, wonderful take on any of our episodes, how you are connected to the question we asked or the answers we didn't find, what you know that we have not yet figured out, tell us new things to check out.

 Ask us new questions that we ought to explore.
+Basically, just let us know what you're thinking.

 We are at unexplainable at vox.com and please just reach out.

-In the meantime, if you want to hear more about how complicated our medical ideas of death are and how scientists are even trying to someday reverse it, check out our episode, Redefining Death.
+In the meantime, If you want to hear more about how complicated our medical ideas of death are and how scientists are even trying to someday reverse it, check out our episode, Redefining Death.

 This episode was produced by Meredith Hotnot, who also runs the show, and by me, Bird Pinkerton, who does not run the show.